ABI-Tutorials/DTP-ModelConstruction/source/modelconstruction.rst

 In this task you are encouraged to play: try all mesh types, vary the numbers of elements and options as applicable to the mesh type, turn on and off all graphics, delete elements and scale the mesh.

-The mesh types are 2-D plate, tube and sphere, 3-D box, tube and sphere shell.
+The mesh types include basic shapes such as 2-D plate, tube and sphere, 3-D box, tube and sphere shell.
+Other more complicated meshes are being added including whole organ mesh generators.
 Typical for most finite elements, parameters (for the coordinates field) are held at corner points called 'nodes', and these are interpolated across the elements.

 Special to the elements in these generated mesh are node derivative parameters which are interpolated with *Hermite* basis functions to give smooth geometries.
 If you display *Node derivatives* you will see 2 or 3 arrows showing these derivative parameters which represent tangent vectors at the nodes.
 The *Xi axes* show the orientation of the coordinate system of each element.
-Hermite interpolation is simplest when the Xi axes and node derivatives are in line, and consistent between neighbouring elements; it's best to make this the case over most of a mesh.
+Hermite interpolation is simplest when the Xi axes and node derivatives are in-line, and consistent between neighbouring elements; it's best to make this the case over most of a mesh.

 The elements around the apexes of the sphere meshes use *general linear maps* to sum the apex derivatives weighted by cos and sin terms to smoothly close the mesh at these points.
 This is generally needed wherever neighbouring elements' coordinates are not aligned.